A short exposition of the Madsen-Weiss theorem

-The strategy we follow, as in [GRW], is to use (3) to prove a theorem that is independent of (1) and (2).
+The strategy we follow for proving the Madsen-Weiss theorem, just as in [GRW], is to use (3) to prove a theorem that is independent of (1) and (2).
 This theorem can be phrased as saying that the classifying space of the group of compactly supported diffeomorphisms of an infinite-genus surface is homologically equivalent to a certain infinite loopspace (or more properly, one component of this infinite loopspace).
 Then one can quote (1) and (2) to restate this result in terms of the homology of mapping class groups of compact surfaces in the stable range.

+A large part of the proof works for manifolds of arbitrary dimension, not just surfaces, so we present it in that generality.
+In the case of zero-dimensional manifolds the whole proof goes through and in fact is considerably simpler than for surfaces, yielding the Barratt-Priddy-Quillen theorem that the infinite symmetric group $\Sigma_\infty = \cup_n\Sigma_n$ has the same homology as one component of $\Omega^\infty S^\infty$.

+Here is a quick outline of the paper.
+In section 1 we present basic definitions and the motivating constructions leading to a precise statement of the Madsen-Weiss theorem.
+The proof of the theorem is contained in section~2, with the two hardest steps postponed to sections~3 and~4.
+In section~5 we give extensions to the cases of nonorientable surfaces and surfaces with punctures, along with the Barratt-Priddy-Quillen theorem and its analog for braid groups due to F.\ Cohen.
+After this we have four appendices: Appendix~A giving basic information on classifying spaces for diffeomorphism groups, Appendix~B proving the Earle-Eells theorem following the method of Cerf and Gramain, Appendix~C giving the calculation of the stable rational homology in both the orientable and nonorientable cases, and finally Appendix~D proving the Group Completion Theorem.

+{\bf Acknowledgments:} \enskip Thanks are due to Tom Church, S\o ren Galatius, Oscar Randal-Williams, and Ulrike Tillmann for their comments on an early version of this exposition.

-\subsubsect The Scanning Map
+\section 1.
+The Scanning Map

-Let us describe the main idea underlying the Madsen-Weiss theorem, which leads to the infinite loopspace mentioned above.
-The roots of this idea can be traced back a long way, to the Pontryagin-Thom construction around 1950.
-Another version of the idea appeared later in the 1970s in papers by Segal [S1, S2] and McDuff [M].
+The statement of the Madsen-Weiss theorem involves a certain infinite loopspace, so we will begin by describing what this space is and how it arises.
+The root of the idea can be traced back a long way, to the Pontryagin-Thom construction around 1950.
+Another version appeared later in the 1970s in papers by Segal [S1, S2] and McDuff [M].
 A more immediate predecessor is the paper of Madsen-Tillmann [MT] which explicitly conjectures the Madsen-Weiss theorem.